Earthquakes on April 3, 2026

 6.1 km---✓ ReviewedUSGS →

-On April 3, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 47 km S of False Pass, Alaska at 22:35 UTC.
-This was a shallow crustal earthquake, focused at 6.1 km depth.
+A magnitude 2.3 seismic event took place 47 km S of False Pass, Alaska on April 3, 2026 at 22:35 UTC.
+The hypocenter lay at 6.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 54.432°, -163.426°.
+Coordinates: 54.432°, -163.426°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03